martinadanese/AP-binary-tree/README.md

 The subscripting operator is overloaded in order to take a key as input and to print the corrsponding value, if present, or to insert that key in the bst if not present.

-## Python part

-A reverse dicrionary is created exploiting comprehensions.